 What kind of volunteering opportunities does Communicare have?

 Volunteers can support paid staff in a diverse range of ways.
-These include administration, social support, mentoring, transportation, education and training, research, marketing, mentoring, event management and childcare.
+These include administration, social support, mentoring, education and training, research, marketing, mentoring, event management and childcare.
 The Volunteer and Student Placement Advisor will talk to you about your skills and interests and help you to find an opportunity that meets your needs.

 Do I have to take a volunteer role that is offered to me?